masumsoft/express-cassandra/docs/elassandra.md

 ## Configure Auto Index Management

 If you are a user of [elassandra](https://github.com/strapdata/elassandra), then express-cassandra provides built in index management functionality for you.
-If enabled, express-cassandra will automatically create and manage an index with the same name as your keyspace and create type mapping for your tables accroding to an `es_index_mapping` defined in your table model schema.
-To enable auto index management, just set `manageESIndex: true` in the ormOptions like the following:
+If enabled, express-cassandra will automatically create and manage an index with the same name as your keyspace and create type mapping for your tables according to an `es_index_mapping` defined in your table model schema.
+To enable auto index management, make sure to use the `NetworkTopologyStrategy` as the replication strategy and set `manageESIndex: true` in the `ormOptions` like the following:

 ```
 {